VForWaTer/documentation/source/developer/wps.rst

 The error-object will also be returned, if there is no error.
 Then, the ``error['error']==False``.
 The error type can be one of:

-* bug - unexpected Exceptions that are not handled in the Toolbox.
-These should be reported to the developer
+* bug - unexpected exceptions that are not handled in the Toolbox.
+These should be reported to the developer.
 * userWarning - mainly due to wrong options passed.
 * processError - expected errors that are specific to the tool.
 These errors need to be reported to the user.